dandavison/dandavison.github.io/pages/classical-mechanics.md

 $$\v(t) =  \dot x(t) \xhat + \dot y(t) \yhat$$

-Either way, what this is saying is that in Cartesian coordinates, the velocity function is a vector with an x-speed in the x-direction and a y-speed in the y-direction.
+Either way, what this is saying is that in Cartesian coordinates, the velocity function is a vector comprised of current x-speed in the x-direction and current y-speed in the y-direction.
 In other words, it's what you expect.

 **Polar coordinates**